corda/djvm/README.md

 - `prefixFilter` is another logging option.
 If set, only messages from classes matching one of these prefixes will be recorded in `MessageCollection`.
 - `classModule`, `memberModule` Just accept the default values...

-Note that annotations which aren't mapped into the sandbox _at all_ will silently be deleted.
-This is because the DJVM cannot currently support annotations with `Enum` default values.

 ## SandboxConfiguration.